npatmaja/nauvalatmaja.com/src/render/posts/2015-01-30-upload-files-with-backbone-nodejs-express-4.html.md

 }
 ```

 And that's all folks!
-The complete solution can be seen [here](https://github.com/npatmaja/library).
+I hope this tutorial could be a help for someone who looks for the solution
+for the exercise.
+Please see the [project's repository](https://github.com/npatmaja/library)
+for the complete solution.